aws/graph-notebook/README.md

 Additionally, you should have the following Amazon Web Services credentials available in a location accessible to Boto3:

-- AWS_ACCESS_KEY_ID
+- Access Key ID
-- AWS_SECRET_ACCESS_KEY
+- Secret Access Key
-- AWS_REGION
+- Default Region
-- AWS_SESSION_TOKEN (OPTIONAL.
+- Session Token (OPTIONAL.
 Use if you are using temporary credentials)

+These variables must follow a specific naming convention, as listed in the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-environment-variables)

-A list of all locations checked for Amazon Web Services credentials can be found in the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+A list of all locations checked for Amazon Web Services credentials can also be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).

 ## Contributing Guidelines